nicolardi/open_blog/src/blog/7-bitcoin-first-commit.md

 The original code is very different from current version.
 All the sources are contained in the main directory.
 ::: tip
-It is written in C++/C and the first version is v0.1.5 ALPHA and it is distributed under the MIT/X11 software license.
+It is written in C++/C and the first version is v0.1.5 ALPHA distributed under the MIT/X11 software license.
 :::

 The compilers originally used are: